lazyboozer/DesireMobile/README.md

 you can see the app on browser for debugging stuffs.

 ## How to build wallet for iOS
-Apple rejected this app to be at app store, because desire is not on their approved cryptocurrency.
+Apple rejected this app to be at app store, because desire is not on their approved cryptocurrencies.
 Apple only allow those crypto app on their App Store:

 - Bitcoin
 - Dogecoin